Cornelius T. Herring

-Colonel Cornelius T. Herring (November 13, 1849 – June 29, 1931) was an American rancher, banker and hotelier.
+Colonel Cornelius Taylor Herring (November 13, 1849 – June 29, 1931) was an American rancher, banker and hotelier.
 He was the owner of up to five ranches in Texas.
 He was the founder of the Herring Bank.
 He built hotels in Vernon and Amarillo, Texas.
 He served as the first chairman of the West Texas Chamber of Commerce.

 Early life

 Cornelius Taylor Herring was born on November 13, 1849, in Sherman County, Texas.
 His father was Jesse Herring and his mother, Sarah Friend.
 His mother died when he was ten years old.
 Meanwhile, his father remarried and served in the Confederate States Army during the American Civil War.
 He had a brother, Emerson.